Parents can feel pressured to stop breastfeeding their baby – here’s how to cope

 Health psychologists Dr Amy Burton and Dr Alison Owen write for The Conversation

-A mother pictured breastfeeding a child
+A parent breastfeeding their child

 Becoming a parent comes with all sorts of questions and pressures.
 One of the most important decisions for new parents to make is how they are going to feed their baby – whether to breastfeed, bottle feed, or a mixture of the two.